profound-labs/community-chanting-book/README.md

 Run `node parser.js` to parse the rythmic marks a text file.

 Run `mode parserGlobal.js` to parse entire folder recusivly by detecting pali line using diacritics, typiccaly in `/chapters/english`.
-Carefull as some line are not parsed if the don't contain any of the diacritics.
-Also some random line will be proccessed.
+Carefull, as some lines are not parsed if the don't contain any of the diacritics.
+Also some random lines will be proccessed if a diactric is present somewhere in the line.

 The original `parser.js` was created via gemini-cli (in termux on my ereader...) using the following prompt: